 Four New Year Honours have come to policing in Northern Ireland.

-Three King’s Police Medals (KPM) and one British Empire Medal (BEM) have been awarded.
+Three King’s Police Medals (KPM) and one Member of the British Empire (MBE) have been awarded.

-The Northern Ireland Honours list will be available on the NI Direct website at 10:30pm tonight.
+The Northern Ireland Honours list is available on the NI Direct website